piyush0706/price-comparison/README.md

 ## 🙌 Contribution

-This is a personal/learning project, but you can:

-* Fork the repository
+## Contributing

+We welcome contributions!

+1. Fork this repository.
-* Create a new branch
+2. Create a new branch: `git checkout -b feature-name`.
-* Make changes
-* Open a pull request

----
+3. Make your changes.
+4. Test your changes.
+5. Commit with a meaningful message.
+6. Push to your fork and open a Pull Request.

+Please follow the project's coding style and structure.